Ocawesome101/oc-monolith/kernel/DOCS.md

 ## Kernel documentation

-This document lays out all APIs provided by the ComputOS kernel, as available to `init`.
+This document lays out all APIs provided by the Monolith kernel, as available to `init`.
 Note that APIs may differ significantly in userspace, i.e. shell programs.

 ### The scheduler (`thread`)

-ComputOS includes a fairly advanced cooperative scheduler, with smart signal timeouts (i.e. if tgread 1 has a timeout of 14, and thread 2 has a timeout of 6, the scheduler will only pause for up to 6 seconds).
+Monolith includes a fairly advanced cooperative scheduler, with smart signal timeouts (i.e. if tgread 1 has a timeout of 14, and thread 2 has a timeout of 6, the scheduler will only pause for up to 6 seconds).

 Signals: